-Cabbage is high in vitamin C, which is beneficial for immune support, and vitamin K, vitamin B6, manganese, potassium, iron, antioxidants such as polyphenols, and plenty of fiber.
-The nutrients in cabbage are highest when you eat it raw or only lightly cooked, but they’re preserved even when cabbage is fermented or made into old-fashioned sauerkraut the traditional way.
+Cabbage is high in vitamin C (which is beneficial for immune support), vitamin K, vitamin B6, manganese, potassium, iron, antioxidants such as polyphenols, and fiber.
+The nutrients in cabbage are highest when you eat it raw or only lightly cooked, but they’re preserved even when cabbage is fermented or made into old-fashioned sauerkraut.
 I love cabbage in vegetable soups for a hearty fiber-rich stock.

-So the next time you’re web searching delicious winter comfort food recipes, look for ones that include the above winter superfoods.
-Holli’s book as a lot of great ideas, as does her recipe finder, which, be forewarned, is highly addictive.
+So the next time you’re searching for delicious winter comfort food recipes, look for ones that include these winter superfoods.
+Holli’s book has a lot of great ideas, as does her recipe finder, which, be forewarned, is highly addictive.

 READ THIS NEXT